 This later lead a committee member to use the registration book to talk to registrants based on their sign-in order to try figure out if they wanted to attend the gala show, triaging the mistake by prioritising those who pre-registered, then those in order of appearance in the book.

 The other largest concern was the fire show, as we were unable to lock down availability as it was dependent on when Trinity Ball would take place, which would make the entire campus unavailable.

-There was also some miscommunication with who was supposed to book the space, meaning that the bureacracy involved required didn't start until far later, which might have also affected the amount of fire stewards available for the unprecedented amount of people attending the show beside the Campanile in Trinity Front Square.
+There was miscommunication about who was supposed to book the space, meaning that the bureacracy involved required didn't start until far later, which could have have affected the amount of fire stewards available for what became an unprecedented amount of people attending the show.

 What I learned